01binary/zeroweb/src/articles/360-video-pipeline.md

 ## transcoding

-I transcode the footage twice, downscaling each time to average the "noise" pixels because this lowers the noise floor on the image and makes it look sharper without accentuating noise like a sharpening algorithm would, or blurring like a de-noising algorithm would.
+I transcode the footage twice, down-scaling each time to average the "noise" pixels because this lowers the noise floor on the image and makes it look sharper without accentuating noise like a sharpening algorithm would, or blurring like a de-noising algorithm would.

 I output both passes to `PNG` sequences.
 Using an uncompressed format like `BMP` may save up to `60%` of time on rendering each pass including the final encode, if you have have several TB of space available.